vmoranv/aolarhapsody/docs/en/aola/getstarted.md

 ## PvE Introduction

 - **Early Game Opening** The main gameplay of the game is **PvE**, through challenges, mini-games, and Summoning Arrays, you can get **most pets for free**.
 Light Initiation era challenges are quite **formulaic**, mainly divided into 6v1 and 4v2 types.
-The core is to **weaken enemy attributes with support pets applying debuffs while applying buffs to our side, then switch to克制attackers for output**.
+The core is to **weaken enemy attributes with support pets applying debuffs while applying buffs to our side, then switch to Restrained attackers for output**.
 Generally, as long as your setup and technique are adequate, most challenges are not difficult.
 - Several important points when challenging:
 - **Attribute Levels**: Mouse over pet to view.
 Ensure enemy attribute level is -6, our attribute level is +6.
 Changed attribute levels are one reason for abnormal damage.
 6v1 generally uses **Ice and Snow Empress** or **Sun Xinuo** to weaken enemy attributes, preventing their attribute increase while increasing our attributes.
 For bosses with strong attribute weakening abilities, need to protect our attributes with small skills.
 - **Stat Values** Light Initiation bosses' stats can be reduced to a minimum of **50%** of **on-field value**.
 Generally 6v1 uses Jiang Ziya or Sacred Spirit Xinuo to weaken enemy stats while increasing our stats, 4v2 generally uses Empress, Mengpo and Fire Angel, Ace Team for weakening, reducing boss attributes.
 - **Critical Hits** Light Initiation bosses have 50% **critical resistance**, understood as halving pet critical rate.
 Therefore, the 100% crit provided by Ice and Snow Empress/Sun Xinuo is not guaranteed crit, sometimes need **Soul Cards** for further increase, or **multiple attempts**.
 Additionally, supports like Alai, Yeying, Monkey, Suisuiqi can also provide crit rate, often used in 4v2.
 - **Damage Boost/Power Blessing/Crit Damage Increase** Literal meaning, all increase damage.
 Many methods provide these boosts.
 Besides support self-destructs, also pet innate abilities, out-of-battle factors, etc. Note that similar boosts dilute each other, so ensure your pets have buffs from different categories.
 - **Restraint Multiplier** Since restraint multiplier sources are few, rarely diluted, thus greatly increases damage, almost always used.
 Currently mainly provided by Constellation Feather pets, stand-in supports and Star Ring Masters.
-Additionally,缔界师can also provide, some attackers have innate restraint multipliers.
+Additionally, Otherworld Masters can also provide, some attackers have innate restraint multipliers.
 Skills attacking dual-type enemy units add restraint multipliers.
 - Additionally, must pay attention to **round counts** of various buffs, Light Initiation buffs mostly last around 10 rounds, when your buffs disappear damage drops sharply and then get killed by boss.

 :::tip